Shubhanku Kochar – författare

 Visar alla böcker från författaren Shubhanku Kochar.
 Handla med fri frakt och snabb leverans.

-This book explores Indian English writing and English translations of Indian works through the framework of the famine.
-It examines literary representations of famine across time from ancient and medieval India to colonial and contemporary times.
-The essays in the volume contribute to the contemporary debates on climate action and ecological crises.
-The volume will be interest to scholars and researchers of South Asian Studies and literature.
+This book explores Indian English writing and English translations of Indian works through the framework of famine.
+It examines literary representations of famine across time, from ancient and medieval India to colonial and contemporary times.
+The chapters in the volume contribute to the contemporary debates on climate action and ecological crises.
+The volume will be of interest to scholars and researchers of South Asian studies and literature.

 Skickas inom 10-15 vardagar